ARM-software/Arm-2D/documentation/how_to_accelerate_arm_2d.md

 A lot of Arm Cortex-M processors support Arm Custom Instruction.
 When Helium extension is available, chip designers can implement the so-called Helium-based ACI which can use 128bit wide vectors and Helium registers.

-- For Non-Helium Based ACI, please use the method describe in **Chapter 1 Software Tightly Coupled (Synchronouse) Acceleration**
-- For Helium Based ACI, please follow the guidance in this chapter.

 ### 3.2 Disable the default Helium Implementation